James R. Henry (American football)

-James Ronald Henry was an American football player and coach.
-He played college football at the University of Michigan in 1897 and the University of Chicago from 1898 to 1900.
+James Ronald Henry was an American college football player and coach.
+He played football at the University of Michigan in 1897 and the University of Chicago from 1898 to 1900.
 He was selected to the 1900 All-Western college football team as a halfback.
-Henry served the head football coach at DePauw University for one season in 1902 and at Vanderbilt University for one season in 1903, compiling a career college football coaching record of 11–6–1.
+Henry served the head football coach at DePauw University for one season in 1902 and at Vanderbilt University for one season in 1903, compiling a career head coaching record of 11–6–1.
 He later worked as a general manager of factories for National Biscuit Company in Chicago.